 Systems Theory is the study of abstract organization.
 It rejects the idea that we can understand a complex thing by breaking it into parts.
 Instead, it asserts that the essential properties of an organism, or society, or machine, are properties of the whole, which none of the parts have.

-If you want to understand "Why is this happening?"
-(Function/Behavior), you must look at "How is this built?"
+From this axiom flows a critical corollary: structure determines behavior.
+If you want to understand “Why is this happening?”
+(Function/Behavior), you must look at “How is this built?”
 (Structure).
 You cannot change the behavior of a system without changing its structure.
+This principle, often expressed as “Form Follows Function,” is not the axiom itself but its most important consequence.

 The static arrangement of parts.
 The anatomy.
 The “What”.